AnikeshJhadi/Aboutme-ANIKESH/README.md

-- 👋 Hi, I’m @AnikeshJhadi
+- 👋 Hi, I’m @AnikeshJhadi.
-- 👀 I’m into programming since 2020{C,C++}
+- 👀 I’m into programming since 2020{C,C++}.
-- 🌱 I’m currently learning Python programming
+- 🌱 I’m currently learning Python programming.
 - 💞️ I’m looking to collaborate on the projects of C++ and Python.
-- 📫 How to reach me ...Mail: jhadianikesh@gmail.com Linkedin: https://www.linkedin.com/in/anikesh-jhadi-870655190
+- 📫 How to reach me ...Mail: jhadianikesh@gmail.com Linkedin: https://www.linkedin.com/in/anikesh-jhadi-870655190.

 <!---
 AnikeshJhadi/AnikeshJhadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.